 Excerpt of a letter from Samuel McDowell, Jr, of Mercer County, Kentucky, to his brother-in-law General Andrew Reid of Rockbridge County, Virginia, dated 22 September 1813:

-- "There were seven of the family out last fall [i.e., in the war] and winter, and they all behaved well . . .
-Brother Joseph is his [Isaac Shelby's] adjutant-general, and my son John his assistant.
+- "There were seven of the family out last fall and winter [i.e., in the war], and they all behaved well . . .
+Brother Joseph is [Isaac Shelby's] adjutant-general, and my son John his assistant.
 William McD.'s sons, Sam. and Madison, and James McDowell's son John are also with him . . .
 My son Abram was out with the army all last winter; he was with Colonel Campbell at Massasineway.
 He went out last spring as assistant quartermaster-general from this state; he was taken down with the fever in July last, and has not yet entirely recovered.
 I could hardly prevent him from going out with Shelby . . .
 I believe it is the wish of all Kentuckians that the war should be prosecuted with vigor."